- Facts to Know

 - Obesity: Obesity is an epidemic in the United States and has been associated with many types of cancers, including colorectal cancer.
 There is a strong link between higher BMI (body mass index) and waist circumference and colon cancer risk in men and a weaker association seen in women.
 High levels of insulin and insulin-like growth factor may play a role in development of colon cancer in obese people.
 Weight loss has been shown to reduce the risk of colon cancer.

-The American Cancer Society recommends all women and men over the age of 50 who are at average risk of colorectal cancer undergo one of the following:
+The United States Preventive Services Task Force (USPSTF) recommends all women and men between the ages of 50 and 75 who are at average risk of colorectal cancer get screened for colon cancer.

-- A fecal occult blood test once a year.
+- A fecal occult blood test (FOBT) once a year.
 This test detects microscopic amounts of blood in the stool and only detects tumors that are bleeding.
 This must be performed on three separate bowel movements, and you should avoid nonsteroidal anti-inflammatory medications (NSAIDS) for seven days and vitamin C and red meat for three days before collecting the stool samples.
+The test may also give false positive results if you eat cruciferous vegetables or cantaloupe.
 Your health care professional provides the necessary materials to collect the stool specimens for simple testing at home or in the office.
 The stool should be collected before it is in the toilet water.
 A wooden stick is used to smear a small sample of stool onto the slots in the test card.
 You will get three test cards, which, when completed, you return to your health care professional.
 Your health care professional may recommend this test earlier than age 50 or more frequently if you are at high risk for colon cancer and/or polyps.
+However, with so many drug and dietary issues with this test and the need for a tumor to bleed for a positive result, many health care professionals prefer alternative testing.

-- Fecal Immunochemical Test (FIT) every year.
+- Fecal immunochemical test (FIT) every year.
 Similar to FOBT, FIT is a stool test that also detects hidden blood (occult) in the stool and must be performed every year.
 However, it tests for hidden blood in a different way than FOBT and has fewer false positive results.
-Some forms of FIT only require two stool specimens versus three for the FOBT, and neither vitamins nor foods will affect FIT results (these things can affect results of a FOBT); therefore, no dietary restrictions are necessary prior to collecting the stool samples.
+Some forms of FIT only require one stool specimen versus three for the FOBT, and neither vitamins nor foods will affect FIT results (these things can affect results of a FOBT); therefore, no dietary restrictions are necessary prior to collecting the stool samples.
 You perform the test in a similar manner as the FOBT.
 Similar to FOBT, the FIT test will not detect a tumor that is not bleeding, so a colonoscopy may be necessary for further screening or if cancer is suspected.

 This test is both diagnostic and therapeutic.
 It detects polyps and cancers found anywhere in the colon.
 Any polyps or other growths found during this examination are usually removed and sent to a laboratory for examination.
 Medicare now covers this procedure every 10 years for people over 50 who are considered average risk for developing colon cancer and every two years for people at high risk.
 Women and men over 50 should have a colonoscopy at least every 10 years.
 The American College of Gastroenterology recommends that African Americans, who tend to develop the disease at a younger age than other races, begin getting screening colonoscopies at age 45.

-CT colonography (virtual colonoscopy) every five years.
-This is a relatively new technique that uses a CT scan to create a three-dimensional image to evaluate the colon.
+- CT colonography (virtual colonoscopy) every five years.
+This technique uses a CT scan to create a three-dimensional image to evaluate the colon.
 It does not allow for a biopsy (tissue sampling) or polyp removal if any abnormalities are found.
 You must take a laxative the day before this test, similar to a colonoscopy, and if any abnormalities are found, you must undergo a colonoscopy.
 Most insurance companies do not cover virtual colonography as screening for colorectal cancer.

 Other tests that your health care provider might perform include: